johannessonlab/johannessonlab.github.io/_members/praissy-zefi.md

 image: images/team/zefi.jpg
 description: Intern
 role: intern
-group: current
+group: alum
 aliases:
 links:
   home-page:
   email:
 ---

-I am Praissy Zefi.
-I have just graduated from Uppsala's master's degree in bioinformatics.
-I will be working on the mosaic genomes of the hybrid fungus _Verticillium longisporum_.
+Praissy Zefi joined the group in September 2024, after her graduation from Uppsala’s master’s degree in bioinformatics.
+She was working with us on the mosaic genomes of the hybrid fungus _Verticillium longisporum_.